 Levered Beta = Unlevered beta (1 + (1- tax rate) (Debt/Equity))

-Mr. John L. Flannery, Jr. has been the Chief Executive Officer of General Electric Company since August 1, 2017 and its Chairman since October 02, 2017.
-Mr. Flannery served as the Chief Executive Officer and President of GE Healthcare Ltd. from October 2014 to June 12, 2017.
-Mr. Flannery served as Senior Vice President of Corporate Business Development at General Electric Company (GE) since April 1, 2013.
+John L. Flannery has been the Chief Executive Officer of General Electric Company since August 1, 2017 and its Chairman since October 2, 2017.
+He is GE’s eleventh CEO and the tenth Chairman.
+He served as the Chief Executive Officer and President of GE Healthcare Ltd. from October 2014 to June 12, 2017.
+He served as Senior Vice President of Corporate Business Development at General Electric Company (GE) since April 1, 2013.
 He served as the Chief Executive Officer and President of GE India Services Holding Limited from October 2009 to April 1, 2013 and also served as its senior vice-president of business development - US since April 01, 2014.
 He served as Senior Vice President of General Electric Capital Corporation.
 He served as the Chief Executive Officer and President of GE Capital Asia Pacific Ltd., since January 2009.
 He served as the Chief Executive Officer and President of GE Capital Services India Limited from October 2009 to April 1, 2013.
 He served as the Chief Executive Officer and President of GE Equity since February 2002.
 He served as the Chief Executive Officer and President of GE Commercial Finance of Asia Region since October 20, 2015.
 He has 27 years of experience across GE corporate, GGO and Capital.
-From August 1999 to February 2002, Mr. Flannery served as the Managing Director of Media and Consumer Group of GE Equity.
+From August 1999 to February 2002, He served as the Managing Director of Media and Consumer Group of GE Equity.
 From January 1997 to August 1999, he served as GE Equity's Managing Director for Latin America, where he started GE Equity's Latin American activities.
 From January 1997 to August 1999, he served as the President of GE Capital Argentina/Chile.
 From 1994 to December 1996, he served as Senior Vice President and Manager of Domestic Equity at GE Equity.
 He joined General Electric Company in 1987.
+He spent over 20 years at GE Capital holding various leadership roles in the United States, Latin America, and Asia.
 He was a senior leader at GE Capital.
-Mr. Flannery served as a Director at eMotion, Inc., Pensare, Inc., IZ ON Media LLC, Convey Software, Inc. and GE Equity since July 1999.
+Prior to his appointment as CEO, he led the turnaround of GE Healthcare.
+He served as a Director at eMotion, Inc., Pensare, Inc., IZ ON Media LLC, Convey Software, Inc. and GE Equity since July 1999.
 He served as a Director of EVINE Live Inc. from July 1999 to December 2003.
 He served as a Member of the Board of Directors at Proact Technologies Corp.
-Mr. Flannery served as a Director at Valuevision Media Inc. from July 1999 to December 2003.
+He served as a Director at Valuevision Media Inc. from July 1999 to December 2003.
 He earned B.S. in Finance and JD from Fairfield University in Fairfield, Connecticut in 1983 and MBA from The Wharton School of Business at the University of Pennsylvania in 1987.

 Average tenure and age of the General Electric management team in years: